 If you notice any of the following warning signs, it’s imperative to get a brake system check immediately:

 Worn brake pads are dangerous because they are less effective in stopping your car.
 In order to know if your brake pads are worn, you must first know how they work.
 Every time you press on your brakes, a set of padded clamps (or brake pads) squeeze together onto a disc (known as the rotor).
 This creates friction and stops the car.
 Over time, the brake pads wear thin.
 If you’ve never had your brake pads replaced, bring your car into Christian Brothers Automotive and our certified technicians will examine their condition.

 2. Odd Sounds

 Cars have a small indicator located in the braking system that senses when brake pads are worn.
 This indicator releases a high-pitched sound to signify the brake pads need replacing.
 In addition to the sensor’s squealing sound, you might notice a grinding sound.
-The longer you wait to replace worn brake pads, the more expensive the repair will be.
+The longer you wait to replace worn brake pads, the more expensive the repair could be.
 When the brake pad is completely worn, the brake begins to damage the rotor.
 Damaged rotors are expensive, so it’s important to avoid this repair.
-If you notice symptoms of worn brake pads, schedule a brake inspection today.

-Does your car pull off to one side while driving down a straight road?
-This could signal an alignment issue, but it could also be a problem with the brake system.
+Does your car pull off to one side while braking?
+This could be a problem with the brake system.
 If the pads have worn unevenly, they will apply different amounts of pressure.
-Whether it’s the brakes or the alignment, call Christian Brothers Automotive in Springfield today.
-Our ASE-certified technicians will perform a diagnostic check and recommend the correct service or repair.

 Stay safe as you drive with regular brake checks